 Planning to play sports?
 Clackamas Community College has many options for athletes.
 See them all and learn more about life at Clackamas Community College on the Student Life page.

-Let's take a look at to get a better sense of what Clackamas Community College offers and if it could be a good fit for you.
+Let's take a closer look at these areas to get a better sense of what Clackamas Community College offers and if the school might be the right college for you.

-About 55% of students who start at Clackamas Community College come back the next year.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Approximately 55% of first-year, full-time undergrads who start at Clackamas Community Collegecome back their sophomore year.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 If Clackamas Community College seems like a school you want to apply to, click the heart button to save it to your college list.